Paraphraser/PiBuilder/README-ADVANCED.md

 		CONN="Wired connection 1"
 		```

-	* alternatively, if you only know the interface name, ask Network Manager to lookup the corresponding connection name:
+	* alternatively, if you only know the interface name, you can ask Network Manager to lookup the corresponding connection name:

 		```
 		PHY=eth0